How to Confront a Cheater (Without Losing Your Mind)

 Your response: "I can see you are upset.
 But I need answers before I can talk about what happens next.
 Your tears do not change what you did."

-Step 6: Protecting Yourself Before, During, and After
+How Should You Protect Yourself Before, During, and After the Confrontation?

-Confrontation is not just an emotional event.
-It has legal, financial, and psychological consequences that you should prepare for.
+Protecting yourself during a cheating confrontation means securing your finances, understanding your legal position, and scheduling emotional support before the conversation happens.
+Confrontation is not just an emotional event — it has legal, financial, and psychological consequences that you should prepare for in advance.

 Financial Protection